monome/docs/docs/crow/scripting.md

 Let's make a basic sample and hold script which takes a clock on input 1, which then outputs a random voltage on output 1.

-In your text editor, load up `sketch.lua` from the druid/ folder.
-It should look like:
+In your text editor, save a file called `sketch.lua` to the bowery/ folder.
+Copy and paste the following default layout:

 ```
 --- sketch name